BIO4500 – General Toxicology

 Recommended previous knowledge

-Necessary knowledge in organic chemistry, cell biology and biochemistry, for example the courses MBV1010 - Cell biology and genetics (discontinued), MBV1030 - General biochemistry (discontinued), MBV2020 - Laboratory course and BIO2140 - Molecular biology and Biological Methods are recommended.
+Necessary knowledge in organic chemistry, cell biology and biochemistry, for example the courses MBV1010 – Cell biology and genetics (discontinued), MBV1030 – General biochemistry (discontinued), MBV2020 – Laboratory course (discontinued) and BIO2140 – Molecular biology and Biological Methods (discontinued) are recommended.

 10 credits against BIO3500.